Comet showers, codebreakers and Madame X

 The historical women in computing we should all know about

 History is brimming with influential women who pioneered new ways to calculate and compute.
-During International Women's Day, as more young women contemplate a career in tech, we celebrate the women who helped make computing history.
+To mark Mina Rees' birthday 119 years ago, and as more young women contemplate a career in tech, we celebrate the women who helped make computing history.

 The Bletchley Park codebreakers – cracking codes and winning wars